malikyawar/DevOps/README.md

 DevOps Project:
-# DevOps New changes to test github and jenkins CI
+# DevOps New changes to test github and jenkins CI.